-Students should establish a work schedule with their supervisor that does not interfere with their classes and one to which they can commit.
+Students should establish a work schedule with their supervisor that does not interfere with their classes.

-departmental budgets, will enable them to work until the end of the academic year.
+- • Student schedules should be written so that funding for their positions (from either FWS or departmental budgets) will enable them to work until the end of the academic year.

 supervisor before the work shift begins.